-Marvin offers a wide variety of styles to complement your home.
-With such a broad selection of exterior windows, choosing the right window style can be intimidating.
+Marvin windows offer a wide variety of styles to complement your home.
+With such a broad selection of exterior windows, choosing the right window style for your window installation or replacement project can be intimidating.
 It pays to keep some of the following tips in mind when selecting replacement windows:

 - Make sure your windows complement your home’s architectural style.

 - How do you intend to use the windows?
 For extra light?
 For an entry?
 For ornament?

 - Consider the color of your window frames and mullions.

 - Where do you want fixed windows versus operable windows for ventilation?

 - Determine the sun’s potential impact on heating, cooling, and even entertaining.

 Having these insights will help you decide which of these styles best fits your window replacement needs.